A Cavalryman

-A Cavalryman is a 19th-century painting by French artist Alphonse-Marie-Adolphe de Neuville.
-Done in oil on canvas, the painting depicts a French cavalryman on a yellow field.
-The work is in the collection of the Metropolitan Museum of Art.
+A Cavalryman is an oil on canvas painting by French artist Alphonse-Marie-Adolphe de Neuville, from 1884.
+It depicts a French cavalryman on a yellow field.
+The work is in the collection of the Metropolitan Museum of Art, in New York.

 Description

-Cavalryman depicts a French dragoon of either the First or Second French Empires.
+A Cavalryman depicts a French dragoon of either the First or Second French Empires.
 Dragoons were mounted infantry capable of riding into on an engagement on horses before dismounting to engage enemy forces on foot; this important role, coupled with the cost of horses, resulted in dragoons being known as elite-but-expensive troops.
 Some sources identify the painting subject as a trumpeter.